openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - A fixed-length octet string of the ML-DSA signature value, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.

-The algorithm-specific v6 signature parameters for ML-DSA + ECDSA signatures consists of:

- - A fixed-length octet string of the big-endian encoded ECDSA value `R`, whose length depends on the algorithm ID as specified in {{tab-ecdsa-artifacts}}.

- - A fixed-length octet string of the big-endian encoded ECDSA value `S`, whose length depends on the algorithm ID as specified in {{tab-ecdsa-artifacts}}.

- - A fixed-length octet string of the ML-DSA signature value, whose length depends on the algorithm ID as specified in {{tab-mldsa-artifacts}}.

 ### Key Material Packets

-The composite ML-DSA + ECC schemes MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].
+The composite ML-DSA + EdDSA schemes MUST be used only with v6 keys, as defined in [I-D.ietf-openpgp-crypto-refresh].

 The algorithm-specific public key for ML-DSA + EdDSA keys is this series of values: